DevExpress/devextreme-react/README.md

 ### <a name="uncontrolled-mode"></a>Uncontrolled Mode ###

-Sometimes there is no need to handle all the component's updates, thus DevExtreme components can manage their state internally.
-This reduces the amount of code required.
+In the uncontrolled mode, DevExtreme components manage the state internally.

-Note that if you want to specify an initial value for an option in the uncontrolled mode, use an appropriate property with the `default` prefix.
-In the example below, the `currentView` option's initial value is defined using the `defaultCurrentView` property.
+Note that if you want to specify an initial value for an option in the uncontrolled mode, use the property with the `default` prefix.
+In the example below, the `defaultCurrentView` property is used to define the `currentView` option's initial value.

 ```jsx
 import React from 'react';